sbjorkholt/ISSSV1337_2022/Week 2/Day7.md

 ## Find the HTML code

 The HTML of any webpage is wide open for anyone to view.
 Want to see how a webpage has been made?
 Open any webpage, for example https://en.wikipedia.org/.
 Right click on the page and choose "Inspect".
 On the right hand side you will see a pane with all the code that is used to build this particular webpage.
 If you hover over a part of it, you'll see which part of the webpage this particular HTML-code relates to.
+In the example below, I opened Wikipedia on a random day and it had an article about turtles.

-\includegraphics[width=0.5\linewidth]{./figures/wikipedia}
+\includegraphics[width=1\linewidth]{./figures/wikipedia}

 ## HTML

 HTML-code is hierarchical.
 It always starts with the element `<html>`.
-In here, you can for example specify what the language will be.
-Next comes two parts; `<head>` and `<body>`.
+In here, you can for example specify what the language will be -- English, Norwegian, Spanish, Chinese, etc. Next comes two parts; `<head>` and `<body>`.
 They contain the following:

  - `<head>` : Metadata about the file, for example title of the document (that is shown in the tab pane in your browser), a description of the document, imported resources for the document, and so on.
  - `<body>` : All the content that we can see on the webpage, for example text, pictures, figures, tables, etc.

 These parts are called "nodes".
-The start and ending of all nodes is visible in the document, for example `</head>` and `</html>`.
+The start and ending of all nodes is visible in the document with a slash, for example `</head>` and `</html>`.

-\includegraphics[width=0.5\linewidth]{./figures/wikipedia2}
+\includegraphics[width=1\linewidth]{./figures/wikipedia2}

 `<head>` and `<body>` are "children" of `<html>`. `<body>` is also a parent of several children, most often `<div>`. `<div>` specifies a division of the document.
 Hover over the different `<div>`s to see which divisions of the document they refer to.

 \includegraphics[width=0.5\linewidth]{./figures/wikipedia3}

-It is not vital to know what all the nodes for webscraping, but here is a small overview of some of them:
+It is not vital to know what all the nodes mean to do webscraping, but it can be useful.
+Here is a small overview of some of them:

  - `<div>` : Division of the document
  - `<section>` : Section of the document